 - observing road conditions, including wet leaves, tram lines, and modifying your behaviour to take them into account ;

-- paying close and careful attention to the behaviour of other road users, including people inside parked cars and people walking their dogs ;
+- paying close attention to the behaviour of other road users, including people inside parked cars and people walking their dogs ;

 - making sure that you can see – and be seen by others.
 This particularly applies at night, when you must have your front and tail lights on, and should wear bright (even better: reflecting) clothes;

-Most accidents in which the cyclist is seriously hurt or killed involve the cyclist taking a big risk (often breaking the law at the same time).
-Just a few “high-risk” cyclists make it look like cycling is far more dangerous than it is and create a negative image.
-The single most dangerous thing you can do, from the point of view of the accident statistics, is to ride through an intersection against a red light or stop sign.
-Somehow that makes sense….
+Most collisions in which the person cycling is seriously hurt or killed involve the person cycling taking a big risk (often breaking the law at the same time).
+Just a few people taking “high-risk” make it look like cycling is more dangerous than it is and create a negative image.
+The single most dangerous thing you can do, from the point of view of the collision statistics, is to ride through an intersection against a red light or stop sign.
+Somehow that makes sense.

-Another potentially dangerous – but easily avoidable – situation is finding yourself between a big vehicle (truck) and the kerb: You are very likely to be in the driver’s dead angle, and you wouldn’t wish to find your traject been crossed by his at the same moment… Simply remember the old African saying: “Never get between the hippo and the water”.
+Another potentially dangerous – but easily avoidable – situation is finding yourself between a big vehicle (truck) and the kerb: You are very likely to be in the other person’s dead angle, and you wouldn’t wish to find your trajectory been crossed by his trajectory at the same moment.
+Simply remember the old African saying: “Never get between the hippo and the water”.
 So: stay behind!